Emmabyrne36/SampleCSharpEventsAndDelegates/README.md

 # Sample C# Events and Delegates
-This is a simple program which is utilised to practice calling and subscribing to events using Event Handers
+This is a simple program which is utilised to practice calling and subscribing to events via Event Handers.